 Ford Fiesta RS WRC

-Campsigned for Qatar M‑Sport Ford; finished 2nd in overall WRC standings
+Raced for Qatar M-Sport Ford; finished second overall in the WRC standings

 (2014-2016)